A FARMING family in South Lakeland cannot pay their bills because the Government has still not paid out vital funding to subsidise their business.

 “Our cash flow has ground to a halt.
-We have nothing left to sell because we are busy lambing, our overdraft limit is at the top, and we have business bills to pay such as buying fertiliser, feed and so on.
+We have nothing left to sell because we are busy lambing, our overdraft limit is at the top, and we have business bills to pay such as buying fertiliser, feed

 “We have never had a problem before but they have been doing satellite imaging in the area this year to check maps.
-The single farm payment is not an added extra - it is an essential part of farming for anyone.
+The single farm payment is not an added extra - it is an essential part of

 “We have had so many poor years here and we can’t make any plans.
 For example, we desperately need a new quad bike but we can’t afford it.”

-Meanwhile Mr Farron challenged Secretary of State Hilary Benn MP in the House of Commons to help farmers ‘avoid bankruptcy’ by providing interim funding to those waiting to receive their overdue money.
+Meanwhile Mr Farron challenged Secretary of State Hilary Benn MP in the House of Commons to help farmers ‘avoid bankruptcy’ by providing interim funding to those waiting to receive their overdue

 Mr Benn confirmed the Government was prepared to offer short term payments to farmers in ‘real dire circumstances’, offering a lifeline to those struggling to make ends meet.